-Responsible Manager: Deputy Mayor Susan Honda
+Responsible Manager: Council President Susan Honda

 The City Council is the seven-member legislative branch of city government elected by and representing the people of Federal Way.
-Council Members elect one of their members as the Deputy Mayor and the Mayor is elected by Federal Way residents.
+Council Members elect one of their members as the Council President and the Mayor is elected by Federal Way residents.
 The City Council is the policy determining body of the City and exercises all legislative powers authorized under the State Constitution which are not specifically denied by State law, including adoption of ordinances, levying of taxes, and appropriation of funds.

 The Federal Way City Council meetings are held the first and third Tuesday of each month at 6:30 p.m.
 Public comments are welcome at the beginning of each meeting.
 The Council has three working committees: Finance, Economic Development and Regional Affairs Committee; Land Use and Transportation Committee; and the Parks, Recreation, Human Services and Public Safety Committee.
+The Council

-The Deputy Mayor appoints committee chairs annually.
+President appoints committee chairs every two years.
 All committee meetings are open to the public.

-- Integrate the public safety strategy into all facets of City operations, building on a strong community-based approach. - Create a multi-use urban city center that is pedestrian friendly, linked to neighborhoods and parks, and services as the social and economic hub of the City. - Establish Federal Way as an economic leader and job center in South King County by attracting a regional market for high quality office and retail businesses. - Maintain the capital facilities plan and provide financing options for transportation and surface water improvements, parks, recreation, cultural arts and public facilities. - Ensure a responsive service culture within the City organization where employees listen carefully, treat citizens and each other respectfully and solve problems creatively, efficiently, and proactively. - Position Federal Way as a regional leader by working collaboratively with other local and regional jurisdictions in order to leverage resources.
+- Integrate the public safety strategy into all facets of City operations, building on a strong community-based approach. - Create a multi-use urban city center that is pedestrian friendly, linked to neighborhoods and parks, and services as the social and economic hub of the City. - Establish Federal Way as an economic leader and job center in South King County by attracting a regional market for high quality office and retail businesses. - Maintain the capital facilities plan and provide financing options for transportation and surface water improvements, parks, recreation, cultural arts and public facilities. - Ensure a responsive service culture within the City organization where employees listen carefully, treat citizens and each other respectfully and solve problems creatively, efficiently, and proactively. - Position Federal Way as a regional leader by working collaboratively with other local and regional jurisdictions in order to leverage resources. - Increase sustainable revenue streams to fully fund the city budget, programs and infrastructure. - Address public safety issues for residents and businesses. - City government will develop a plan to realize our 2030 vision of becoming a tech hub. - Develop a plan to address and prevent homelessness and related issues. - Develop a plan to site the OMF at the Midway landfill in coordination with South King County Cities.

-2018 2019 2020 2021 2022 Positions Actual Actual Adopted Adjusted Projected Proposed Proposed Grade Council President - - - 0.50 0.50 0.50 0.50 01c Deputy Mayor 0.50 0.50 0.50 - - - - 01c Council Member 3.00 3.00 3.00 3.00 3.00 3.00 3.00 01a Executive Assistant to Council 0.70 0.70 0.70 0.70 0.70 0.70 0.70 31a Total Regular Staffing 4.20 4.20 4.20 4.20 4.20 4.20 4.20 n/a Change from prior year - - - - - - n/a Grand Total Staffing 4.20 4.20 4.20 4.20 4.20 4.20 4.20 n/a
+2018 2019 2020 2021 2022 Positions Actual Actual Adopted Adjusted Projected Adopted Adopted Grade Council President - - - 0.50 0.50 0.50 0.50 01c Deputy Mayor 0.50 0.50 0.50 - - - - 01c Council Member 3.00 3.00 3.00 3.00 3.00 3.00 3.00 01a Executive Assistant to Council 0.70 0.70 0.70 0.70 0.70 0.70 0.70 31a Total Regular Staffing 4.20 4.20 4.20 4.20 4.20 4.20 4.20 n/a Change from prior year - - - - - - n/a Grand Total Staffing 4.20 4.20 4.20 4.20 4.20 4.20 4.20 n/a